vtexdocs/help-center-content/docs/faq/en/i-received-the-message-error-the-limit-of-activated-calculators-has-been-reached-what-to-do.md

 ---
-title: 'I received the message error "the limit of activated calculators has been reached".
-What to do?'
+title: "I received the message error 'the limit of activated calculators has been reached'.
+What to do?"
 id: frequentlyAskedQuestions_349
 status: PUBLISHED
 createdAt: 2017-04-27T22:37:28.949Z